Share the love

 Healthy Diet – consuming a healthy diet consisting of a variety of foods in the right proportions and amounts can help you maintain a healthy weight and improve some menopausal symptoms.

-Regular Exercise – this helps in maintaining a healthy strong body which also helps improve menopause symptoms.
+Regular Exercise – this helps in maintaining a healthy, strong body, which also helps improve menopause symptoms.

 Consult a GP or Gynaecologist